CluedIn-io/CluedIn.Documentation/docs/010-getting-started/060-rule-builder.md

     {:.important}
     You can add multiple actions to the rule.

+1. In the upper-right corner of the rule details page, select **Save**, and then confirm your choice.

 1. Activate the rule by turning on the toggle next to the rule status.

+1. Depending on whether the rule applies to the processed or unprocessed data, do one of the following:

+    - If the rule is applied to the processed data, [re-process the records](#re-process-records).

+    - If the rule applies to the unprocessed data, process the data as described in the [Ingest data guide](/getting-started/data-ingestion).

 1. In the upper-right corner of the rule details page, select **Save**.
 In the confirmation dialog, do one of the following: